Transforms preview

 If a workspace contains markings that are incompatible with an external transform, restart the workspace without checkpoints to clear tracked markings.
 Review the external transforms documentation for additional information.

-In both local development and VS Code Workspaces, if sample-less dataset loading is used for a transformation's preview but the transformation also makes use of unsupported features, the preview will fall back to sampled dataset loading.
-This behavior triggers a warning that can be seen in the extension's logs as well.
+In both local development and VS Code workspaces, if sample-less dataset loading is used for a transformation's preview but the transformation also makes use of unsupported features, the preview will fall back to sampled dataset loading.
+This behavior generates a warning that can be viewed in the extension's logs.